-Since you were a child, your brain grew from spinal cord to hindbrain, followed by the midbrain and forebrain.
+Since you were a child, your brain grew from the spinal cord to the hindbrain, followed by the midbrain and forebrain.

-This is also the order in which our species evolved.
-From most primitive to most advanced, our brain grew upwards, leaving your forebrain at the top of this evolutionary history, and on top of the brain structure itself.
+In evolutionary history, our species evolved in this order as well.
+From the most primitive to the most advanced, our brain grew upwards, with the forebrain at the top of the brain structure itself.

-The core of the forebrain is the cerebrum and cerebral cortex.
+The forebrain is made up of the cerebrum, thalamus, and hypothalamus.
 As the largest part of the brain, their complex grey matter structure makes up 85% of your brain’s total weight.
-And at 86 billion neurons, this supercomputer has been called the “seat of consciousness.”

 Your brain is quick to respond to changes in its environment.
 Each moment it’s receiving and processing data from the senses, through the spine and hindbrain.

-With your lower brain centers acting as filters, your forebrain only receives the most complex problems to solve.
+Your lower brain centers act as filters, so what your forebrain does is receive the most complex problems to solve.

 And armed with this perspective, the mind grows.

-Because, only with this feedback can we truly make sense of our world.
+Because only with this feedback can we truly make sense of our world.
 This is where your memory and perception come together with data from your senses.
-Each moment we’re comparing what we know with that is happening.
+Each moment we’re comparing what we know with what is happening.
 And in those moments, your brain is updating your map of reality.

-Hindbrain: getting its name for the Latin word for ‘bridge’, your hindbrain connects the spine to the higher brain.
+Getting its name from the Latin word for ‘bridge’, your hindbrain connects the spine to the higher brain.